 Aquaman: I call it "Aquaman's Rousing Song of Heroism!!!" ...
 You don't look roused.

-Averted over in Western Animation/Flashpoint: in the original timeline, his way of disarming a bomb attached to one of Flash's Rogues gallery is to chuck the guy into the sea... and then tell millions of microbes to literally eat away at the bomb.
+Averted in Flashpoint: in the original timeline, his way of disarming a bomb attached to one of Flash's Rogues gallery is to chuck the guy into the sea... and then tell millions of microbes to literally eat away at the bomb.
 His Flashpoint counterpart, on the other hand... oh boy.

 The Super Friends also had the Wonder Twins, Zan and Jayna.
 While Jayna could turn into any animal (including a few alien ones), Zan could only turn into some form of water (like a wave, or an ice sculpture).
 This was spoofed in a Cartoon Network promo where Zan interrupted a mock-Public Service Announcement to complain about how lame his power was: "I could get beaten by a sponge!
 It wouldn't even have to be an evil sponge!"
 At the end of the promo, Zan is mopped up by a janitor, with an indignant "Hey!"